cocoisland/beautiful-jekyll/_posts/2018-12-13-Avoid-Bad-Airlines.md

 ![Negative Safety Index](https://github.com/cocoisland/cocoisland.github.io/blob/master/img/negative_safety_index.png)

+The above Safety Index chart showed airlines with most negative score measured over 30 years from 1998 - 2014.
 Positive Safety Index indicates airlines with good safety performance.
 Negative Safety Index indicates airlines with more accient prone performance.

-The above Safety Index chart showed airlines with most negative score measured over 30 years from 1998 - 2014.
+Normalizing all airline incidents, fatal accidents and fatalities from acccident against each airline seat and flight enabled a more objective comparison between airlines accidents and safety record.
+The Safety Index chart above filtered down airlines with the top most negative Safety Index score.
+It turned out most of the airlines with most negative Safety Index score, were airlines that we flown regularly without any concern of safety for the past 30 years.
+The airline with bad accidents that we heard in the news and avoided, did not have negative score near the bottom.
+So our fear and avoidance, was unfounded.

 ### Conclusion
-If you still believe in your ability to avoid bad accident prone airline, perhaps you might consider using the Safety Index to guide your decision.
+It is easy to be misled by fear of airline accident especially when the fear is enforced by headline news.
+Next time when you look at headline news airline crashes, may be you would resist your temptation to rule out flying too quickly.
+Using Safety Index of airline incidents over a long period of time, would be a better guide to your decision making.